ivanMaxms/aiHomework/api-testing/README.md

 3. ReqBin or similar API testing tools

+## Mock Data

+The project includes mock data (`mock_data.js`) with intentional errors for testing:
+- Empty product title
+- Negative product price
+- Rating exceeding 5
+- Missing rating field

+This allows testing the validation logic without relying on the API.

 ## Output

 The script will output:
 - Total number of products
 - Number of defective products
 - Detailed list of defective products with their IDs and specific defects
+- Error summary showing the count of each type of error

 ## Requirements